MicrosoftDocs/azure-docs/articles/active-directory/hybrid/how-to-connect-fed-group-claims.md

 Applications can call the Microsoft Graph group's endpoint to obtain group information for the authenticated user.
 This call ensures that all the groups where a user is a member are available, even when a large number of groups is involved.
 Group enumeration is then independent of limitations on token size.

-However, if an existing application expects to consume group information via claims, you can configure Azure AD with various claims formats.
+However, if an existing application expects to consume group information via claims, you can configure Azure AD with various claim formats.
 Consider the following options:

 - When you're using group membership for in-application authorization, it's preferable to use the group `ObjectID` attribute.
 The group `ObjectID` attribute is immutable and unique in Azure AD.
 It's available for all groups.
 - If you're using the on-premises group `sAMAccountName` attribute for authorization, use domain-qualified names.
 It reduces the chance of names clashing. `sAMAccountName` might be unique within an Active Directory domain, but if more than one Active Directory domain is synchronized with an Azure AD tenant, there's a possibility for more than one group to have the same name.